 Public health standards protect groundwater from substances pose a hazard to human health.
 For instance, the substance may increase the risk of illness, disease, or death or may increase the risk or severity of a long-term disease.
 When requested, DHS follows a four-step process to develop the recommended standards, P-02816:

 - Gather relevant scientific information.

 - Select the appropriate standard based on requirements in State Statute.

-- Document findings and recommendations.
+- Document findings.

 For each substance of concern, DHS recommends a groundwater enforcement standard and a preventive action limit.
 The enforcement standard is the level used to establish limits for discharge to groundwater and the preventive action limit is the level used to trigger actions to prevent additional contamination.

 There are several points where you can weigh in during the rule-making process.

 When the recommendations are complete, DNR proposes rules to update or create new standards based on these recommendations.

 Rulemaking is an extensive process and there are many internal steps that DNR and the Natural Resources Board must follow during a rulemaking effort.

 Typically, the process takes about 31 months from initiation to effective date of rule revisions.
 During this time, there are several opportunities for the public to participate in the rulemaking process.